michal102/JavaBalls/README.md

 ![image of my balls](images/main_balls_crop.png)

-Balls change color based on density (shifting towards red when the density is high) and value based on collision amount.
+Balls change color based on density (shifting towards red when the density is high) and brightness based on collision amount.

 Program also has a settings menu implemented, where you can change properties of balls and methods used to calculate collisions.